Audioslave (album)

 Audioslave is the debut studio album by American rock supergroup Audioslave, released on November 18, 2002, through Epic Records and Interscope Records.
-In the United States, it has been certified triple platinum by the Recording Industry Association of America.
+In the United States, it has been certified triple platinum by the RIAA.
 The album spawned the singles "Cochise", "Like a Stone", "Show Me How to Live", "I Am the Highway", and "What You Are"; "Like a Stone" was nominated for Best Hard Rock Performance at the 46th Grammy Awards.